Pannya Jota Mahathera: University

 During university, Jota led several organizations in promoting education among the students.
 He also joined many organizations that worked for the promotion of indigenous cultural heritage.
-He performed traditional songs at functions and composed many popular Marma songs like “Sangrai ma.”
+He performed traditional songs at functions and composed many popular Marma songs like "Sangrai ma."
 He also formed a band named The Royal Artists Group (দি রয়েল শিল্পীগোষ্ঠী).
 After his graduation, he served the Bangladesh Government as a judge and magistrate for about 8 years.
 He resigned from his job as a judge and became a Buddhist monk in 1990 at Ching Mrong Bihara.
 At that time, he changed his name to U Pannya Jota Mahathera.

 Life as U Pannya Jota

-U Pannya Jota was very keen on learning and practicing Buddhism in depth.
-He believed Buddhism has the potential to bring peace to the minds of all people.
+U Pannya Jota learnt and practiced Buddhism in depth, he believed Buddhism had the potential to bring peace to the minds of all people.
 He visited various places and taught Dhamma to the laypeople.
-He was one of the social reformers who worked on the scientific understanding of Buddhism and denied the superstitions that many in Bangladesh believed.
+He was one of the social reformers who worked on the scientific understanding of Buddhism and denied the non-scientific ideas that many in Bangladesh believed.
 Outside of preaching, he spent most of his free time practicing meditation.
-He visited various countries and met many meditation teachers such as S.N.
+He visited various countries and met many meditation teachers, such as S.N.
 Goenka.
-He learned meditation from many great meditation masters in India and Burma.
+He learned meditation from meditation masters in India and Burma.